 Mass protocols should follow the procedures established by the school's pastor or chaplain.
 Assemblies and large gatherings will follow parish guidelines for Mass.
 Updates to these arrangements will be communicated to the principals and directors.
-When assemblies and large gatherings become feasible, school and center staff will ensure that rooms are regularly sanitized and disinfected.
-They will establish necessary social distancing protocols at that time.
+Individual sites will make decisions on social distancing, the use of an isolation room, and other school or class level procedures.